 Beach Road Hotel is a shining beacon of beer garden hope in the Bondi bubble.
-As an absolute institution; simultaneously being the perfect place to grab a meal, hang out with friends, play pool and catch some live music, the beer garden space here (otherwise known as “The Valley West Outside”, has plenty of shade for a hot day, loads of tables to call your own, some comfy lounge seating if you're feeling leisurely, and a generally festive atmosphere.
+This institution is the perfect place to grab a meal, hang out with friends, play pool, and catch some live music.
+The beer garden space, otherwise known as “The Valley West Outside”, has plenty of shade for a hot day, loads of tables to call your own, some comfy lounge seating if you're feeling leisurely, and a generally festive atmosphere.

 The Rose Hotel

-As well as keeping a whopping 28 rotating craft beers (and there’s a bunch of classics there too), heaps of tinnies, organic and biodynamic wines, The Rose Hotel in Chippendale is definitely one of Sydney's most charming beer gardens.
+The Rose Hotel in Chippendale is definitely one of Sydney's most charming beer gardens.
 Positioned in the leafy alleyways between Sydney University and UTS, it's a firm favourite with students looking for somewhere to chill out on study breaks.
-As for the outdoor space itself, it’s decked out in fairy lights, wooden booths and an overhead cover, so you can make the most of weekly weekday specials like $10 pizza and $12 pizza, rain, hail or shine.
+As for the outdoor space itself, it’s decked out in fairy lights, wooden booths, pool tables and an overhead cover, so you can make the most of weekday specials like $10 pizza, rain, hail or shine.

 Sauce Brewing’s enormous, sunny, and completely open beer garden is an epic spot to sip a fresh, frothy cold beer.
 This microbrewery creates a solid range of craft beers, so whether you’re a hop-head, sour freak, or an ale fan, you’ll be well looked after.
 Thursday is pizza night and you can also lap up all the food truck vibes every Friday through Sunday.
 And if you thought things couldn’t get any better, Sauce is also super dog-friendly.